civican/legisinfo/42-1/bills/S-238/bill_text.md

 ### Section 1

-This Act may be cited as the *Ban on Shark Fin Importation and Exportation Act*.
+This Act may be cited as the *Ban on Shark Fin Importation Act*.

 ## Fisheries Act